MurkyMeow/metro-town/README.md

-# Pony Town
+# pixel.horse

-A game of ponies building a town
+A fork of Pony Town, a game of ponies building a town.

 ## Prerequisites